OpenModelica/OMJulia.jl/docs/src/modelicaSystem.md

 ## WorkDirectory

-For each OMJulia session a temporary work directory is created and the results are published in that working directory.
+For each [`OMJulia.OMCSession`](@ref) session a temporary work directory is created and the results are published in that working directory.
 In order to get the work directory use [`getWorkDirectory`](@ref).

 ```@docs
 getWorkDirectory
 ```

 ```@repl ModSeborgCSTRorg-example
 getWorkDirectory(mod)
 ```